vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 ```
 #### Level 3: The Idempotency Token Pattern (The Heavy Lifter)

-For complex business logic that involves multiple steps (e.g., charge credit card ‚Üí update inventory ‚Üí email user), a simple database write is insufficient.
+For complex business logic that involves multiple steps (e.g., charge credit card ? update inventory ? email user), a simple database write is insufficient.
 We need a stateful barrier that tracks the lifecycle of the request.

 ##### The Algorithm